globus/globus-automate-client/docs/source/cli_docs.rst

    Flow input.
 May be provided as a filename or a raw string.
 -  ``--keyword TEXT``: A keyword which may categorize or help discover the Flow. [repeatable]
--  ``--flow-viewer TEXT``: A principal which may view this Flow.
+-  ``--flow-viewer TEXT``: A principal which may view this flow.
 The principal value is the user’s Globus Auth username or their identity UUID in the form urn:globus:auth:identity:.
-A Globus Group may also be used using the form urn:globus:groups:id:.The special value of ‘public’ may be used to indicate that any user can view this Flow.
+A Globus Group may also be used using the form urn:globus:groups:id:.

+The special value of ‘public’ may be used to indicate that any user can view this flow.

-   [repeatable]
+This option can be used multiple times.

+To erase any existing viewer permissions, use the empty string "" once.
--  ``--flow-starter TEXT``: A principal which may run an instance of the deployed Flow.
+\* ``--flow-starter TEXT``: A principal which may start an instance of the flow.
 The principal value is the user’s Globus Auth username or their identity UUID in the form urn:globus:auth:identity:.
 A Globus Group may also be used using the form urn:globus:groups:id:.

 The special value of ‘all_authenticated_users’ may be used to indicate that any authenticated user can invoke this flow.

-   [repeatable]
+This option can be used multiple times.

+To erase any existing starter permissions, use the empty string "" once.
--  ``--flow-administrator TEXT``: A principal which may update the deployed Flow.
+\* ``--flow-administrator TEXT``: A principal which may update the deployed Flow.
 The principal value is the user’s Globus Auth username or their identity UUID in the form urn:globus:auth:identity:.
-A Globus Group may also be used using the form urn:globus:groups:id:.[repeatable]
+A Globus Group may also be used using the form urn:globus:groups:id:.

--  ``--assume-ownership``: Assume the ownership of the Flow.
-This can only be performed by user’s in the flow_administrators role.
-   [default: False]
+This option can be used multiple times.

--  ``--subscription-id TEXT``: The Globus Subscription which will be used to make this flow managed.
+To erase any existing administrator permissions, use the empty string "" once. \* ``--subscription-id TEXT``: The Globus Subscription which will be used to make this flow managed. \* ``--validate / --no-validate``:
--  ``--validate / --no-validate``: (EXPERIMENTAL) Perform rudimentary validation of the flow definition. [default: True]
+(EXPERIMENTAL) Perform rudimentary validation of the flow definition.
--  ``-v, --verbose``: Run with increased verbosity
+[default: validate] \* ``-v, --verbose``: Run with increased verbosity
--  ``-f, --format [json|yaml]``: Output display format. [default: json]
+\* ``-f, --format [json|yaml]``: Output display format. [default:
--  ``--help``: Show this message and exit.
+OutputFormat.json] \* ``--help``: Show this message and exit.

 ``globus-automate queue``
 -------------------------